Pi1998/X-Change/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse, my learning partners and every single Youtube channel.
-And most importantly, I want to give thanks to the owner of the web page design, [Nelson Sakwa](https://www.behance.net/sakwadesignstudio).
+I wish to express my gratitude to [Microverse](https://www.microverse.org/), my educational collaborators, and the online mentors who have contributed to my learning journey.
+Special appreciation is extended to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio), the designer of the webpage.
+I would also like to extend my appreciation to [Marvel](http://marvel.com) for providing the API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>